 5) Educate/inform and empower communities to foster project ownership and sustainability.

 Newborns and Children including preterm babies and stillbirths are dying in numbers, three quarters of all newborn deaths occur in the first week of life.
 Many of these deaths are happening in low- and middle-income countries, where there's an acute and persistent deficit in quality health services, accessibility barriers, and poor delivery of health services and information especially in rural areas.
 Low-cost low-tech interventions can optimize child survival and thrival by reducing loss of life due to preventable vaccine diseases, newborn complications and diseases such as diarrhea, pneumonia, and malaria.
 CSI basic interventions to save lives of newborns and children U5 contributes to improved first 1,000 days of life.

 Adolescents and Youth the world's largest untapped potential is ballooning and efforts to meet and address their needs is no longer an option, especially for the girl child, if we are to achieve global prosperity.
-CSI programs such as Safina for orphans and vulnerable children, Keeping Youth Healthy, Alive, Informed (HAI) and Girl Talk, Girl Power work with schools, communities, and local organizations to educate, empower, and inform this vulnerable age group.
-CSI is considered an expert in outreach and mass sensitization to steadily increase community awareness, drive demand and political will to invest in adolescents and youth.
+CSI programs such as Safina for orphans and vulnerable children, Keeping Youth Healthy, Alive, Informed (HAI) and Girl Talk, Girl Power work with schools, communities, businesses, and local organizations to educate, empower, and inform adolescents and youth.
+CSI is considered an expert in outreach and mass sensitization to steadily increase community awareness, drive demand and political will to invest in adolescents and youth in underserved communities.